matthewsimo/scss-flex-grid/README.md

 ### Coming Up:

-- Plan on doing a proper demo.
-Stay tuned.
+- ~~ Plan on doing a proper demo.
+Stay tuned. ~~ [Demo here](http://matthewsimo.github.io/scss-flex-grid/)
-- I want to abstract out the namespaces into proper variables so that people can easily create whatever breakpoints they might need.
+- ~~I want to abstract out the namespaces into proper variables so that people can easily create whatever breakpoints they might need.~~ Namespace overriding possibel now, huzzah!
+- Dunno, considering ideas.

 ### Notes:

 - Heavy use of sometimes not often used Sass @ directives, be sure and consult the [Sass docs](http://sass-lang.com/documentation/file.SASS_REFERENCE.html) if something looks foreign.
 - This is for personal use, if you like and want to use it, great!
 But I want to keep it simple so if you have an idea feel free to add an issue but don't be upset if I don't accept a pull request. :heart: (That's what forks are for!)
-- This doesn't account for any browser prefix, be sure and use auto prefixer.
+- This doesn't account for any browser prefixes, be sure and use [Autoprefixer](https://github.com/postcss/autoprefixer).